You Are Looking for Bank Lines Of Credit!

 Inventory.
 Wow!
 What a different kettle of fish this is!
 If we had to generalize, but be as specific as we can be for info purposes we can say that in general banks really wrestle with inventory financing.
 Margining and inventory percentages are very different based on your industry, as well as the composition of your inventory.
 (Inventory typically comes in three categories: raw materials, work in process, and finished goods).

 Typical bank financing of inventory usually never exceeds 50% and at the same time usually has a cap on the facility, meaning that even if your inventory is growing it still might be subject to a maximum of financeability.

 The take away here is that banks aren’t in the inventory business, these assets are much harder to liquidate than receivables, and rarely does a lender ' win ' in an inventory liquidation!

 So let’s get back to the security the bank takes on bank lines of credit.
 Do your clients find out about this?
-In Canada they would normally never be notified unless there is a default by your firm on the line of credit facility.
-In that case you clients would receive a notification of assignment, in which the bank would direct your clients to pay them directly, reducing the loan of course.
+In Canada, they would normally never be notified unless there is a default by your firm on the line of credit facility.
+In that case, your clients would receive a notification of the assignment, in which the bank would direct your clients to pay them directly, reducing the loan of course.

 Banks register their security with the appropriate provincial and federal authorities, further protecting their position.

 There is a great tendency in Canada to ' blame ' our conservative banks for limiting lending possibilities for commercial business to business financing.
 (We love our banks by the way).